jsmolka/blog/content/eggvance/_index.md

 ---
 title: "eggvance"
-summary: "Posts about the eggvance GBA emulator."
+description: "Posts about the eggvance GBA emulator."
 ---